qsnake/gpaw/doc/install/Linux/Niflheim/Niflheim.rst

 .. literalinclude:: compile.sh

+Note the  versions of gpaw compiled with `TAU Performance System <http://www.cs.uoregon.edu/research/tau/>`_.
+See `Modules in batch jobs <https://wiki.fysik.dtu.dk/niflheim/Installed_software?action=show#modules-in-batch-jobs>`_ for details of using these on Niflheim.

 If you have login passwords active, this will force you to type your password four times.
 It is possible to remove the need for typing passwords on internal CAMd systems,